 When?

 This Electronic Administrative Communication Modernisation Act will change section 2.3 of the General Administrative Law Act (Algemene wet bestuursrecht).
-It is expected this change in law will come into force on 1 July 2024.
+This change in law will come into force on 1 January 2026.